AntonioTorres23/OpenGL_Notes/Deferred Shading.md

 A major advantage of this approach is that whatever fragment ends up in the G-buffer is the actual fragment information that ends up as a screen pixel.
 The depth test already concluded this fragment to be the last and top-most fragment.
 This ensures that for each pixel we process in the lighting pass, we only calculate lighting once.
 Furthermore, deferred rendering opens up the possibility for further optimizations that allow us to render a much larger amount of light sources compared to forward rendering.

-In also comes with some disadvantages
+In also comes with some disadvantages though as the G-buffer requires us to store a re